 - Attentive to detail: Due to tight deadlines, they work precisely with text and timing

-- Language translators: For translator subtitlers, they can adequately and sensitively translate the highlighted dialogue into the required language
+- Language translators: For translator subtitlers, they can adequately and sensitively translate the highlighted dialogue into the required language.
+For example, make english subtitle for videos.

 - Adept in the use of subtitling software